Skip to main content

 • Operator. is greater than or equal to.
 Because the Operator field includes operators for numeric values, we know “Risk Score” is a numeric value.
 We are looking for values of “Risk Score” that are greater than or equal to the value in Value.

 • Value.
 15.65.
-Lucidum populates the list of values with all the values for “Risk Score” in the assets table for the current time range.
+Lucidum populates the list of values with all the values for “Risk Score” in the assets table for the current .
 We chose 15.65.
 So we are looking for values of “Risk Score” that are greater than or equal to 15.65.

 Fields

-The Build Query from field specifies an object to examine.
+The Types of Data field specifies an object to examine.
 Choices are:

 • Asset